mattc41190/zorp/README.md

 ## How can I use this?

-Right now, you can't.
-It's not very flexible yet.
+I regret to inform you that as of right now, you can't.
+It's not very flexible.
+You are, of course, welcome to play around with the source and make it yours, but it is not intended for widespread consumption yet.

 ## How do I make this?